markkerzner/3VEed/README.md

 3VEed
 =====

 This project is for processing modern-day document streams, characterized by 3V's: variety, velocity and volume.
+It represents the first step in the IOT architecture, doing the document processing in real time.

 It solves the following problems:

 * Many document processing systems are distributed (think Hadoop), but this distribution is by batches.
 So if one node gets a